CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ## Bacteria Objectives

-The results displayed on this map are compared to the statewide bacteria water quality objectives, which the State Water Resources Control Board issued in 2019 to protect recreational users from the effects of pathogens in California water bodies.
+The results displayed on this map are compared to the statewide bacteria water quality objectives, which are designed to protect recreational users from the effects of pathogens in California water bodies.
 This section provides more information about these objectives and how they are applied.

 ### What does "bacteria objectives" mean?

-Bacteria objectives are regulatory standards set to protect public health by limiting the concentration of certain bacteria in recreational waters.
-These objectives are based on scientific studies that correlate bacteria levels with the risk of illness among swimmers and other recreational users.
-The objectives specify acceptable levels of indicator bacteria, such as E. coli and enterococcus, which are used to assess water quality.
+Bacteria objectives are standards set to protect public health by limiting the concentration of certain bacteria in recreational waters.
+These objectives are based on scientific studies that find relationships between bacteria levels in water and the risk of illness among recreational users.
+The objectives specify levels of indicator bacteria, such as E. coli and enterococcus, that correspond to a certain amount of risk.

 ### What bacteria objectives are used in this dashboard?